snewhouse/ngs/containerized/README.md

 **Note:** NGSeasy is under **heavy development** and the code and docs evolve quickly.

-- **NGSeasy-v1.0 Full Production release will be available Dec 2014**
+- **NGSeasy-v1.0 Full Production release will be available Early 2015**
+- **NGSeasy-v1.0.0b Full Production release contains most of the core fucntionality to go from raw fastq to raw vcf calls**
 - **NGSeasy updates every 12 months**
 - **GUI in development**
+- **Contact us of Reference Genomes and resource files**

 ****************